Oak Frame Types.

 Lean-To

-This is where there is a wall plate attached to an existing structure to pitch the roof on.
+This attaches to an existing structure with a wall plate to pitch the roof from.

 Monopitch